barrysir/stepmania-parsing-code/README.md

 I'm not a C++ programmer, I've probably made some weird choices while making this library, if you find anything that could be improved let me know.

 ## Feature list
- * SM, SSC file parsing/saving
+ * SM, SSC, DWI file parsing/saving
  * Song directory parsing (chooses which simfile to load from the directory)
  * .lrc parsing
  * Radar value calculation